 It Isn’t Just Skin Lighteners

-- The skin on the face, especially on the nose and across the cheeks, tends to get oily.
-This means many dark-skinned people tend to take shiny photos.
+The skin on the face, especially on the nose and across the cheeks, tends to get oily.
+This means many dark-skinned people tend to look shiny in photos.
 They also tend to get acne in the middle of the face where it is most noticeable.

 So how on earth can anyone manage acne on black or dark brown skin?
-Here are some suggestions.
+Below are some suggestions.

 Before you invest a lot of time and money in trying various skin care products, however, why not at least treat acne with a kit that contains everything you need.
 Exposed Skin Care offers all the products you need for acne treatment in a single kit that comes with a money-back guarantee.